TXO Partners (NYSE:TXO) Sees Unusually-High Trading Volume

 TXO Partners, L.P.
-(NYSE:TXO – Get Free Report) shares saw an uptick in trading volume on Monday .
-28,616 shares changed hands during mid-day trading, a decline of 29% from the previous session’s volume of 40,108 shares.The stock last traded at $18.11 and had previously closed at $18.19.
+(NYSE:TXO – Get Free Report) shares saw strong trading volume on Monday .
+59,120 shares were traded during mid-day trading, an increase of 36% from the previous session’s volume of 43,369 shares.The stock last traded at $20.88 and had previously closed at $20.65.

-Several research analysts have recently issued reports on TXO shares.
-Raymond James reduced their target price on shares of TXO Partners from $30.00 to $26.00 and set a “strong-buy” rating on the stock in a research note on Wednesday, January 24th.
-Stifel Nicolaus lowered their price target on TXO Partners from $27.00 to $26.00 and set a “buy” rating for the company in a report on Tuesday, January 23rd.
+TXO has been the subject of several recent analyst reports.
+Raymond James decreased their target price on TXO Partners from $30.00 to $26.00 and set a “strong-buy” rating for the company in a research note on Wednesday, January 24th.
+Stifel Nicolaus reduced their price target on shares of TXO Partners from $27.00 to $26.00 and set a “buy” rating for the company in a research report on Tuesday, January 23rd.

 Get Our Latest Stock Report on TXO Partners

 TXO Partners (NYSE:TXO – Get Free Report) last announced its earnings results on Tuesday, March 5th.
-The company reported $0.98 earnings per share for the quarter, topping analysts’ consensus estimates of $0.26 by $0.72.
-TXO Partners had a negative net margin of 27.31% and a positive return on equity of 6.89%.
-The firm had revenue of $91.97 million during the quarter, compared to analyst estimates of $70.76 million.
-As a group, analysts forecast that TXO Partners, L.P. will post 1.34 earnings per share for the current fiscal year.
+The company reported $0.98 EPS for the quarter, beating analysts’ consensus estimates of $0.26 by $0.72.
+The business had revenue of $91.97 million for the quarter, compared to analysts’ expectations of $70.76 million.
+TXO Partners had a negative net margin of 61.27% and a positive return on equity of 7.94%.
+As a group, research analysts expect that TXO Partners, L.P. will post 1.33 EPS for the current year.

 TXO Partners Increases Dividend

-The company also recently announced a quarterly dividend, which was paid on Thursday, March 28th.
-Investors of record on Friday, March 15th were given a $0.58 dividend.
-This represents a $2.32 dividend on an annualized basis and a yield of 12.83%.
-The ex-dividend date of this dividend was Thursday, March 14th.
-This is a positive change from TXO Partners’s previous quarterly dividend of $0.52.
-TXO Partners’s dividend payout ratio (DPR) is currently -69.88%.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, May 29th.
+Stockholders of record on Monday, May 20th will be paid a dividend of $0.65 per share.
+This is an increase from TXO Partners’s previous quarterly dividend of $0.58.
+The ex-dividend date of this dividend is Friday, May 17th.
+This represents a $2.60 annualized dividend and a dividend yield of 12.54%.
+TXO Partners’s dividend payout ratio is -39.66%.

 Insider Buying and Selling at TXO Partners

-In other news, major shareholder Global Endowment Management, L sold 51,752 shares of the firm’s stock in a transaction that occurred on Tuesday, April 30th.
-The shares were sold at an average price of $18.39, for a total transaction of $951,719.28.
-Following the completion of the transaction, the insider now directly owns 1,120,778 shares of the company’s stock, valued at approximately $20,611,107.42.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+In related news, major shareholder Global Endowment Management, L sold 51,752 shares of TXO Partners stock in a transaction on Tuesday, April 30th.
+The shares were sold at an average price of $18.39, for a total value of $951,719.28.
+Following the transaction, the insider now directly owns 1,120,778 shares in the company, valued at approximately $20,611,107.42.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Insiders sold a total of 117,878 shares of company stock valued at $2,149,284 in the last ninety days.

 Hedge Funds Weigh In On TXO Partners